ADHD Guide

 A Tracker Built for the ADHD Brain

-The ADHD Budget Tracker includes a dedicated Impulse Log that makes recording “almost purchases” as easy as the purchase itself.
-The ADHD Tax category gives you an honest, shame-free accounting of what impulsivity actually costs you each month.
-And the Auto-Sort feature means you’re not spending mental energy categorizing — your brain is freed up for the more important work of noticing your patterns.
+The Budget Reset includes a dedicated Impulse Log page that makes recording “almost purchases” as easy as the purchase itself.
+The ADHD Tax page gives you an honest, shame-free accounting of what impulsivity actually costs you each month.
+And because you capture first and sort later, you’re not stuck categorizing in the moment — your brain is freed up for the more important work of noticing your patterns.
+It’s an instant-download PDF — guide, workbook, and print-and-keep pages — so you can print the Impulse Log and keep it where the urges hit.

-The visual dashboard shows your progress with progress bars, not spreadsheet rows.
+The monthly view spread shows your progress with fill-in progress bars, not spreadsheet rows.
 Your brain responds to visual data.
 Give it what it wants.

-At $17, it’s probably less than your last impulse buy.
-The difference is, this purchase will actually save you money.
+It’s yours forever, works on any device, no app or login.
+It’s probably less than your last impulse buy — and this is the purchase that will actually save you money.

 You’re not fighting a character flaw.
 You’re managing a neurological difference.
 And having the right tool makes all the difference.